spacholski1225/predictor-tbats/app/README.md

 **Error Responses:**
 - 400 Bad Request: Invalid JSON or missing required fields
 - 500 Internal Server Error: Model training or prediction errors

+### CORS Support

+This API supports Cross-Origin Resource Sharing (CORS), allowing it to be accessed from web browsers even when the frontend is hosted on a different domain or opened directly from the file system.
+This is enabled through the Flask-CORS extension.

 ## Production Deployment